-Binghamton University Libraries showcase exhibitions each semester in order to increase awareness of the Libraries' rich and varied collections, services, and events, as well as promote University wide activities.
+Binghamton University Libraries showcases exhibitions each semester in order to increase awareness of the Libraries' rich and varied collections, services, and events, as well as promote University wide activities.

-To view past Library Exhibits visit the Previous Library Exhibits webpage.
+To view past Library Exhibits, please visit the Previous Library Exhibits webpage.

-The exhibit runs through the Fall 2013 semester in the Information Commons of the Science Library.
+This exhibit is in the Information Commons on the first floor of the Science Library.

 Sustainability: What can I do? @ UDC Library

 The term "sustainability" evokes electric cars, solar power and clean water.
 How can I get involved?
 If you want to go deeper into what sustainability really means as a citizen of Planet Earth, visit the University Downtown Center (UDC) Library-Information Commons.
 Sustainability: What can I do? features books and materials that can help guide your research or serve as a jumping off point for those interested in living sustainable lives.